 Filters are broad categories (i.e., a specific designer/brand), while facets are a bit more specific (think, the color “gold,” or only size small).

 Including impactful filters and facets to your search tool and product taxonomy can be used to narrow down a set of items for shoppers so they can more easily find the specific thing they’re looking for.
 Or, they can be used to widen the search.
 Overall, they’re a great addition to on-site search and serve as strong ways to help users help themselves.

 It’s no surprise that a dress may be categorized by style, color, size, or any other relevant attribute that may serve as meaningful within your product catalog.
 But consider expanding even further by creating new categories.

 For example, in terms of thematic searches, creating categories such as “New Year’s Eve dress” or a “Cocktail party dress,” or maybe even a “70’s-style dress” for an upcoming 70’s-themed bachelorette party.
 Including a wide variety of well-thought-out thematic filters can make an immense difference.
 After all, a “bachelorette party dress” can look very different depending on the theme – e.g., boho chic, 20’s vintage, or Y2K.

 Tip #4: Utilize Deep Tagging

-“Merchant-driven attributes” sourced from manufacturers or distributors are highly limiting, costly, and prone to inconsistency and inaccuracy.
-Utilizing machine-learning algorithms and deep tagging to create “consumer-driven attributes” that use the language of the consumer are much more effective and can potentially create dozens of new data points for your products that would not exist in the supplier/distributor/merchant-driven world of simple language.
+Legacy, out-of-the-box attributes sourced from manufacturers or distributors are highly limiting, costly, and prone to inconsistency and inaccuracy.
+Utilizing machine-learning algorithms to create “consumer-driven attributes” that use the language of the consumer are much more effective and can potentially create dozens of new data points for your products that would not exist in the supplier/distributor/manufacturer-driven world of simple language.